What does smoking do to your health?

 Why is smoking so bad for us?

 We've all heard that smoking is bad for us but we don't always understand why it's so harmful.

 5,000 people die in Ireland every year as a result of smoking or a smoking-related illness, and it's the main cause of most lung cancers.

 So, what is it about smoking that makes it so dangerous?

 The tobacco smoke produced by cigarettes contains about 4000 chemicals and many of them are harmful.
 These include:

-- Carbon monoxide: A poisonous gas which limits the amount of oxygen that the red blood cells in our bodies carry.
+Carbon Monoxide is a poisonous gas which limits the amount of oxygen that the red blood cells in our bodies carry.

 With so many chemicals, you can imagine that cigarettes aren’t exactly good for our bodies,